rhinestonewtf/modulekit/README.md

 import "forge-std/Test.sol";
-import "rhinestonesdk/test/utils/safe-base/RhinestoneSDK.sol";
+import "module-kit/test/utils/safe-base/RhinestoneSDK.sol";

-contract PluginTest is Test, RhinestoneSDK {
+contract PluginTest is Test, RhinestoneModuleKit {
-    using RhinestoneSDKLib for AccountInstance; // <-- library that wraps smart account actions for easier testing
+    using RhinestoneModuleKit for RhinestoneAccount; // <-- library that wraps smart account actions for easier testing

-    AccountInstance instance; // <-- this is a rhinestone smart account instance
+    RhinestoneAccount instance; // <-- this is a rhinestone smart account instance

     MockPlugin plugin;